4 Exploratory Data Analysis

 4.5 Exploring Numerical Features

-The churn dataset contains fourteen numerical features that describe customer behavior, credit management, and engagement with the bank.
-Examining these features helps us understand how customers differ in spending patterns, activity levels, financial capacity, and behavioral change, all of which are commonly associated with churn risk.
+The churn dataset contains numerical features that describe customer behavior, credit management, account activity, and engagement with the bank.
+Examining these features helps us understand how customers differ in service interactions, spending patterns, financial capacity, and changes in activity over time.
+These dimensions are often more directly connected to churn behavior than demographic characteristics, because they describe how customers use the account rather than only who the customers are.

 Customer Contacts and Churn

-The number of customer service contacts in the past year (contacts_count_12) offers insight into customer engagement and potential dissatisfaction.
-This feature is a count variable with small integer values, making bar plots more appropriate than boxplots or density plots.
-Bar plots clearly display how frequently customers interacted with support and allow easy comparison between churned and active accounts.
+The number of customer service contacts in the past year (contacts_count_12) provides insight into how often customers interact with the bank after opening or using their account.
+This variable is a count feature with small integer values, making bar plots more appropriate than boxplots or density plots.
+Bar plots clearly show how frequently customers contacted customer service and allow a direct comparison between churned and active accounts.

 ggplot(data = churn) +